Why store electricity?

-The TESS-GRID devices will aim for the 57% electrical efficiency of advanced power stations, and will be colocated where possible with heat consumers, such as greenhouse food producers or process industries, for CHP efficiencies of up to 90%.
+The largest TESS-GRID devices will target ratings of 44% electrical efficiency, and will be co-located where possible with heat consumers, such as greenhouse food producers or process industries, for CHP efficiencies of up to 85%.

 The prototype built in 2016 has achieved an 80% CHP efficiency and electrical efficiency of 31% of the energy recovery device.